thewtex/thesis/introduction/background_and_significance.rst

 thermal expansion and the change in sound speed that occurs with temperature.
 Temperature changes on the order of 1º C can be detected [Shi2005]_.
 The temperature change is induced by microwave radiation or ultrasound energy absorption.
-In the study by Kim et al., ultrasound image motion tracking with a high frequency (50 MHz) transducer was employed to monitor ultrasound induced thermal expansion on *in vitro* tissue [Kim2008b]_.
+In the study by Kim et al., ultrasound signal motion tracking with a high frequency (50 MHz) transducer was employed to monitor ultrasound induced thermal expansion on *in vitro* tissue [Kim2008b]_.
 Yet, it remains to be seen how this technique can be applied *in vivo* where tissue movement, from both bula motion and mechanical strain, is significant [Shi2005a]_.

-More recently, strain imaging with external ultrasound has been attempted [Meairs1999,Bang2003,Brusseau2001,Dahl2004,Kanai2003,Maurice2005a,Maurice2004a,Maurice2005,Maurice2004,Ribbers2007,Stoitsis2005,Schmitt2007,Shi2008]_.
+More recently, strain imaging with external ultrasound imaging using linear array transducers has been attempted [Meairs1999,Bang2003,Brusseau2001,Dahl2004,Kanai2003,Maurice2005a,Maurice2004a,Maurice2005,Maurice2004,Ribbers2007,Stoitsis2005,Schmitt2007,Shi2008]_.
 We give a detailed literature review of this area in the chapter that describes the effectiveness of the novel motion tracking method.
 While the resolution of external ultrasound is much lower, it is noninvasive and appropriate for general stroke risk screening purposes.
 Even though strain imaging holds much promise in the detection of vulnerable plaque, its success depends on the ability to measure strain accurately, with a large dynamic range, and with minimal noise.
-The research presented in this thesis focuses on the development of improved strain imaging algorithms and techniques and applies them to the diagnosis of stroke risk due to carotid plaque disruption.
+The research presented in this dissertation focuses on the development of improved strain imaging algorithms and techniques and applies them to the diagnosis of stroke risk due to carotid plaque disruption.